-Editor's Note: MC service emergency alert triggered by MC service client locally which stores the pre-defined area is another possible solution.
-How to define this procedure and how to combine the two solutions is FFS.

 The procedure focuses on the case where an MC service emergency alert to be triggered when an MC service UE moves into a pre-defined area.
 This procedure will place the MC service client in the MC service emergency state if the MC service client is not already in that state.

 Procedures in figure 10.10.1.2.3-1 are the signalling control plane procedures for the MC service server triggering an MC service emergency alert with an MC service group i.e., MC service users on MC service client 1, MC service client 2 and MC service client 3 belong to the same MC service group which is defined on MC service group management server.
 This procedure will place the MC service client in the MC service emergency state if the MC service client is not already in that state.